ByteCraftByLaiba/ByteCraftByLaiba/README.md

 That's not a methodology.
 It's just how I approach work.

-I wrote architecture diagrams before I wrote code.
+I write architecture diagrams before I write code.
 I treat documentation as part of the engineering, not something that happens after it.
 I ask what problem we're actually solving before I ask what stack to use.

 <br/>